 Without With

 Per Share Option Option

 Public offering price \$ \$ \$

-Underwriting discount \$ \$ \$
+Underwriting discounts and commissions \$ \$ \$

 Proceeds, before expenses, to us \$ \$ \$

-The expenses of this offering, not including the underwriting discount, are estimated at \$ .
-Additionally, we will pay the reasonable legal fees and disbursements incident to securing any required review by FINRA of the terms of the sale of the shares up to \$ . iStar has agreed to pay the underwriting discounts and commissions payable to the underwriters in connection with this offering, our other offering expenses and our expenses incurred in connection with the concurrent iStar placement, in an aggregate amount not to exceed \$25 million.
+The expenses of this offering, not including the underwriting discount, are estimated at \$.
+Additionally, we will pay (i) the reasonable legal fees and disbursements incident to securing any required review by FINRA of the terms of the sale of the shares up to \$25,000 and (ii) all costs and expenses of the underwriters, including fees and disbursements of counsel for the underwriters, in connection with matters related to the reserved shares described below up to \$20,000. iStar has agreed to pay the underwriting discounts and commissions payable to the underwriters in connection with this offering, our other offering expenses and our expenses incurred in connection with the concurrent iStar placement, in an aggregate amount not to exceed \$25 million.